Lordjiggyx/SQA/CodeReviews/CodeReviews.md

 checking for bugs and to estimate the code quality.
 It has been shown to accelerate and streamline the software development process.

 A code review inolves checking for things like :
- * obvious logic errors in the code.
+ * Obvious logic errors in the code.
- * have the requirements for each use case been implemented?
+ * Have the requirements for each use case been implemented?
- * are the current tests sufficient for the new code, will new tests need to be written?
+ * Are the current tests sufficient for the new code, will new tests need to be written?